thedevstack/PiratX/README-en.md

 * don't show previews of weblinks in chat
 * don't show previews of locations in chat
-* use inner storage (files are hidden then and not shown in the Gallery)
-* don't automatically download all atachments
+* don't automatically download all attachments

 ### OTR